Marine combat veteran kills 12 in rampage at California bar

 Sheriff’s Sgt.
 Ron Helus and a passing highway patrolman arrived at the club around 11:20 p.m. in response to several 911 calls, heard gunfire and went inside, the sheriff said.
 Helus was immediately shot, Dean said.

-The highway patrolman pulled Helus out, then waited as a SWAT team and scores more officers arrived.
+The highway patrolman pulled Helus out, then waited as a SWAT team and other officers arrived.
 Helus died at a hospital.

-By the time officers entered the bar again, the gunfire had stopped, according to the sheriff.
+By the time officers entered the bar again — about 15 to 20 minutes later, according to the sheriff’s office — the gunfire had stopped.
 They found 12 people dead inside, including the gunman, who was discovered in an office, the sheriff said.

 One other person was wounded by gunfire, and as many as 15 others suffered minor injuries from jumping out windows or diving under tables, authorities said.